-IMPORTANT: Until further notice, The playground, exercise equipment, all boat and pavilion rentals and bathrooms are closed.
+IMPORTANT: Until further notice, The playground, exercise equipment, and pavilion rentals are closed.
 The trail is open.

 SPECIAL MESSAGE: Chadwick Lake Park Update April 7th, 2020

 Beginning Wednesday April 8th, Chadwick Lake will be open to those who presently have a Park Pass (current or expired)*.

 *Passes will be issued at the guard station upon the following, you print, fill out and return this form with exact change or a check with the exact amount.
 You must also present ID and proof of residency if required.